Ara0n/pyscandl/docs/source/pages/usage.rst

 .. note:: An archived manga wont be checked when using ``-l`` or with the ``autodl`` subcommand.

-You can also use this command to list all the current manga in the database.
+You can also use this command to list all the current manga in the database and to import or export a database.

 Each entry in the database consists of: